SESYNC-ci/online-data-lesson/docs/_slides/scrape.md

 ===

-The response is still binary, it takes a browser-like parser to translate the raw content into an HTML document.
-[BeautifulSoup](){:.pylib} does a fair job, while making no attempt to "render" a human readable page.
+The response is still binary.
+It takes a browser-like parser to translate the raw content into an HTML document.
+[BeautifulSoup](){:.pylib} does a fair job, while making no attempt to "render" a human-readable page.